VladKopanev/zio-saga/README.md

 Looks pretty simple and straightforward, `orElse` function tries to recover the original request if it fails.
 We have covered every request with a compensating action.
 But what if last request fails?
-We know for sure that corresponding compensating action `reopenOrder` will be executed, but when other compensating actions would be run?
-Right, they would not, because the error would not be propagated higher, thus not triggering compensating actions.
-That is not what we want, we want all compensating actions to be triggered in Saga, whatever error occurred.
+We know for sure that corresponding compensation `reopenOrder` will be executed, but when other compensations would be run?
+Right, they would not be triggered, because the error would not be propagated higher, thus not triggering compensating actions.
+That is not what we want, we want full rollback logic to be triggered in Saga, whatever error occurred.

 Second try, this time let's somehow trigger all compensating actions.